nerdschoolbergen/modern-javascript-and-web-apis/exercise-2/README.md

 :pencil2: To view the output, open Chrome Dev Tools and click the _Console_ tab.

 New to Chrome Dev Tools?
-See [Open Chrome Dev Tools](https://developer.chrome.com/docs/devtools/open/) and [Console overview](https://developer.chrome.com/docs/devtools/console/) to learn more.
+See official Chrome docs [Open Chrome Dev Tools](https://developer.chrome.com/docs/devtools/open/) and [Console overview](https://developer.chrome.com/docs/devtools/console/) to learn more.
+[Inspect network activity](https://developer.chrome.com/docs/devtools/network/) is useful as well.

 :pencil2: You should now see the mock data you returned from the backend displayed in the console.